farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 The IPython directive builds on the functionality that Sphinx provides.
-This allows a user to, for example, copy and paste an interactivevsession in an .rst document that can be useful for parsing and validating IPython code, auto-generating documentation based on the docstrings in source code, and embedding plots based on live data in Sphinx documents.
+This allows a user to, for example, copy and paste an interactive session in an .rst document that can be useful for parsing and validating IPython code, auto-generating documentation based on the docstrings in source code, and embedding plots based on live data in Sphinx documents.